dalane/access-control/README.md

 | Component              | Description
 |---                     |---
-| Policies               | These define the rules for determining access to the application and resources.
+| Policies               | These define the attributes and rules for determining access to the application and resources.
 | Policy Administration Point (PAP) | The PAP is where policies are managed.
-| Policy Decision Point (PDP)  | The PDP takes an Access Request, requests policies from the PAP that match the Access Request, validates each returned policy against the Access Request, and then returns an Access Response with the PDP decision.
+| Policy Decision Point (PDP)  | The PDP takes an Access Request, requests the PAP to find and return policies that match the Access Request, validates each returned policy against the Access Request, and then returns an Access Response with an access decision.
-| Access Request         | This contains the attributes to be validated against the policies by the PDP..
+| Access Request         | This contains the attributes to be validated against policies by the PDP.
 These attributes could include details on the user making the request, the resource being accessed and details on the action to be applied to the resource.
 | Access Response        | The Access Response is returned by the Policy Decision Point and contains the decision made by the PDP.
 It will include an Access Decision indicating that the request is allowed or denied.
-It may also indicate a not applicable decision indicating that no matching policies were found.
+It may also return a not applicable decision indicating that no matching policies were found.
 | Policy Execution Point (PEP) | The PEP is responsible for creating the Access Request, passing it to the PDP and handling the Access Response.
-| Policy Information Point (PIP) | PIPs are used by the PDP to populate any attributes required by the policy rules that are missing from an Access Request (this library doesn't implement PIPs).
+| Policy Information Point (PIP) | PIPs are used by the PDP to populate any attributes required by the policy rules that are missing from an Access Request.

 ## How this libary implements ABAC

+This library simplifies a lot of an Attribute Based Access Control system however there are still a lot of components, types and interfaces to make it all work together.
+For example, the Policy Administration Point only retrieves policies for the Policy Decision Point, there is no management.

+The style of policy documents is similar to the AWS policy files instead of the XAMCL format (using XML) referenced in the Wikipedia article.
+They are easier to read and understand, and don't have all the extra overhead of an XML document.

+There is no implementation for Policy Information Points at this time.
+Each Access Request needs to contain all of the information that would be needed to validate the request against the relevant policies.

+### Examples

+A small demonstration HTTP web server is available in the [examples](https://github.com/dalane/access-control/tree/master/examples/web) folder.
+It can be run in the terminal using ```npm run example```

-### Policies
+## Policies

 Policies contain the access rules for determining if a user has access to a resource.
 They determine which attributes in the Access Request will result in an ```Allow```